-Here’s why just one day in Aachen, Germany, is enough to blow your mind!
+Here’s why just one day in Aachen, Germany, will live in your memory forever!
 Charlemagne’s shrine, golden reliquaries, a chapel of glass, an ancient throne and treasures beyond imagination!
-We had one afternoon in Aachen and decided to do the thing one must do if there is only one afternoon in Aachen.
-And what’s that?
-We visited Aachen cathedral, the final resting place of King Charlemagne (aka Charles the Great, Carolus Magnus, and on his home turf just plain ‘Karl’).
+We had one day in Aachen and decided to do the thing one must do if there is only one day in Aachen.
+We visited Aachen cathedral, the final resting place of Charlemagne (aka Charles the Great, Carolus Magnus, and on his home turf just plain ‘Karl’).

 In my family we call him Grandpa Charlie because we can trace our ancestry directly to him.
 Before you go thinking we’re all fancy and special, if you are of European descent, you are related to him as well!